Grow Million Bells Flowers In Containers

 Trim your calibrachoa (1-4 inches) in the middle of the summer.
 This is a straightforward procedure.
 Calibrachoa plants should be pruned to a tidy state.

-Trimming will temporarily restrict blooming for a week or two, but it will immediately resume as root growth is stimulated, resulting in larger, bushier plants.
+Trimming temporarily restricts blooming for a week or two, but it will immediately resume as root growth is stimulated, resulting in larger, bushier plants.

 The deadheading of calibrachoa is not required.
 They're a plant that cleans itself.